 # => 2

 This pattern can also be seen outside of databases.
-Sometimes we need to assign ids manually, and we might store a custom counter in - say - a Redis instance.
+Sometimes we need to assign identifiers manually, and we might store a custom counter in something faster than a database (like a Redis instance.)

-Sequential ids are easy to implement for low-volume use-cases, but they become more problematic as volume increases:
+Sequential IDs are easy to implement for low-volume use cases - and are relatively human-readable - but they become more problematic as volume increases for a few reasons:

-• It's impossible to create records concurrently because each insert has to wait in line to receive its id.
+• It's impossible to create records concurrently because each insert has to wait in line to receive its ID.
+Picking the "next" ID can't be done in parallel.

-• Requesting a sequential id may require a network round trip and result in slower performance.
+• Requesting a sequential ID may require a network round trip and result in slower database performance.

-• It's difficult to scale out data stores that provide sequential ids.
-You have to worry about counters on different servers getting out of sync.
+• It isn't easy to scale out data stores that provide sequential IDs.
+If you have any kind of distributed system, you have to worry about counters on different servers getting out of sync.

-• It's easy for the node with the counter to become a single point of failure.
+• If you keep the counter on just one server, it's easy for the node with the counter to become a single point of failure.

-• You can easily guess the ids of resources that may not belong to you.
+• You can easily guess the IDs of resources that may not belong to you - they're not random numbers

-UUIDs look a little different than sequential ids.
+A UUID, or universally unique identifier, looks a lot different than sequential IDs.
 They are 128-bit numbers, typically expressed as 32 hexadecimal digits:

 123e4567-e89b-12d3-a456-426655440000

-UUIDs are created using specific algorithms defined in RFC 4122.
-They attempt to solve many of the problems that occur with sequential ids:
+A universally unique identifier is created using specific algorithms defined in RFC 4122.
+They attempt to solve many of the problems that occur with sequential IDs:

-The catch is that there's a small chance of two nodes independently generating the same id.
-This event is called a "collision."
+So why would anyone ever not use UUIDs?
+The tradeoff here is that there's a small chance of two nodes independently generating the same ID.
+This event is called a "collision" and is obviously not ideal when IDs are meant to be unique.

-There are five types of UUID algorithm defined in RFC 4122.
+There are five types of UUID algorithms defined in the RFC.
 They fall into two categories:

 • Type 4: A randomly-generated id.
-Probably our best bet for new code.
+This is probably our best bet for new code.

 • Type 1: The ID contains the host's MAC address and the current timestamp.
 These are deprecated because they're too easy to guess.